JackMurdochMoore/JackMurdochMoore/index.md

 **Telephone:**  +86 (021) 65983380

 ## Biography
-Since 2019, I have been a postdoctoral researcher in the research team of Prof. Gang Yan at the School of Physics Science and Engineering, Tongji University, Shanghai, China.
+I am a postdoctoral researcher in the research team of Prof. Gang Yan at the School of Physics Science and Engineering, Tongji University, Shanghai, China.
 I received my B.Sc. and Ph.D. degree at the University of Western Australia in 2013 and 2018 respectively.
 I was born in Rockingham, Western Australia, a city whose neighbouring islands host both penguins and sea lions.

 I am interested in complex systems, network science, nonlinear time series analysis, and Chinese culture.
 My Chinese name is 墨龙明 (Mò Lóngmíng), and I am usually called Jack or 小明 (Xiǎomíng).